HLammers/cybo-drummer/README.md

 * Press the SEL/OPT button to show a [text edit pop-up](#text-edit-pop-up) to rename the device
 * Press the DEL button to delete the device
 > [!TIP]
-> If [MIDI learn](#midi-learn) is turned on, input device can be set to an already mapped input device by playing a trigger/note on your input device (please note that this is an exception where MIDI learn is not listening to the set MIDI learn port).
+> If [MIDI learn](#midi-learn) is turned on, input device can be set to an already mapped device by playing a trigger/note on your input device (please note that this is an exception where MIDI learn is not listening to the set MIDI learn port).

 ###### input trigger
 * Select the input trigger (of the selected input device) you want to set up or edit